k8stools/ubuntu-install/README.md

 For now the script has to be runned by root user.
 It downloads and create files in the /root/ directory

+You don't need to clone the repository to use the script.
+The bashrc and vim files are dowloaded from the repo by the script.